You can study individual units for personal or professional development without having to apply for a full QUT course.

 The success of individual tourism businesses is reliant to some extent on the competitiveness of their destination.
 This unit explores how a destination marketing organisation (DMO) is formed when a community recognises the need to become organised in destination promotions.
-Examine opportunities for the DMO and tourism stakeholders to collaborate in the development and implementation of a destination marketing strategy.
+Examine opportunities for the DMO and tourism stakeholders to collaborate in the design of a destination marketing strategy.
 Learning resources and assessments explore how marketing theories can be applied to tourism marketing practice.

 Trade in services, importing and exporting, countertrade and e-commerce has become fundamental to the survival and growth of many businesses in Australia as well as in other economies.
 International business students need a good knowledge and understanding of the many challenges entailed in international trade transactions.
 The management of trade strategies and practices is an applied, technical and evolving area of international business operations that reflects the dynamic nature of trans-national trade in the global economy.

 The study and understanding of fundamental brand management concepts is relevant to students pursuing a variety of career outcomes (marketing, advertising, public relations, consulting, entrepreneurship, etc.) because brands are some of a firm's most valuable assets.
 Brands are an investment and an asset and help firms attract and, more importantly, keep customers.

-AMB240 Marketing Planning and Management follows the introductory marketing class BSB126 and provides a focus on the implementation and evaluation of the marketing plan at a small business level.
+AMB240 Marketing Planning and Management introduces students to marketing, and provides a focus on the implementation and evaluation of the marketing plan at a small business level.
 Emphasis is placed on the responsibilities within a marketing team for planning, developing, organising, implementing, controlling, and evaluating marketing activities.
 The unit prepares students for other marketing units including market research and strategic marketing.
 The learning approach is innovative and uses role-play where students take the role of a marketing team member in a virtual simulated marketplace.